yashphuke0/StayScape/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-### Development Guidelines
-- Follow MVC architecture patterns
-- Use consistent code formatting
-- Add appropriate error handling
-- Include validation for all user inputs
-- Test all routes and functionality

 ## License

 This project is licensed under the ISC License.
-See the LICENSE file for details.

-## Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Contact the development team

-## Acknowledgments
+## Next Steps

-- Built with Express.js and MongoDB
-- UI/UX inspired by modern rental platforms
-- Uses various open-source libraries and tools
+The conversion to MERN stack is complete with basic functionality.
+You can now:

+1. Complete the remaining pages (ListingShow, ListingNew, ListingEdit)
+2. Add the review system to the show page
+3. Implement Google Maps integration
+4. Add search functionality
+5. Deploy to production

 ---

-**StayScape** - Discover your perfect getaway destination.
+**StayScape MERN** - Discover your perfect getaway destination with modern web technology.